bookingactivities/booking-activities/readme.txt

 = 1.5.8 - 2018/09/28 =
 * Fix - Hidden fields were shown after hitting "Make a new booking" button
 * Fix - "Generate Password" option prevented the form to be sent (password field not focusable)
-* Fix - PHP error when updating a recurring event if the new range doesn't include all booked occurences
+* Fix - PHP error when updating a recurring event if the new range doesn't include all booked occurrences
 * Fix - WC orders bookings status were not change with WooCommerce < 3.0.0
 * Fix - Remove corrupted cart items bookings when they are removed from cart
 * Fix - Update auto refund process to WC 3.0+ way (kept backward compatibility)